Zooce/zomb-file/README.md

 There's a lot going on here, but I bet you already kind of get it.

-**Defining a Macro**
+### Defining a Macro

 Macros are defined just like key-value pairs, but with some special rules.

 1. Macro keys must start with a dollar sign (`$`).
 2. Macros can have a set of parameters (regardless of their value type).
-Parameters are defined as a list of strings inside a set of parenthesis, after the macro key but before the equals sign.
+Parameters are defined as a list of strings inside a set of parentheses, between the macro key and the equals sign.
 3. Parameters can be used inside the macro's value by placing a percent sign (`%`) before the parameter name.
 This eliminates the need for scoping rules.
-4. If your macro does have parameters, you must each parameter at least once in the macro's value.
+4. If your macro does have parameters, each parameter _must_ be used at least once in the macro's value.
 This is to keep you from doing unnecessary things.
 4. Recursion in macro definitions is forbidden.
+Here are a couple of examples:
     ```
     $name = $name  // not cool